masonjames/mj-popcorntv-wiki/How-to-install-(Mac).md

 ```sh
 $ sudo node atv.js
 ```
 Step 5.
 It will create a file named "config.json" and auto fill it with your local IP.
-Step 6.
-Run the program again.
-If you see something like below then you are ready to move on.
+It should also start up the application automatically again.
+If it shows something similar to below with no errors you are good to move forward.
 ```
 Starting PopcornTV
 DnsProxy binding on 10.0.1.2:53